crp-mol/transaminases/README.md

-## Predict the ee% for the asymmetric synthesis of amines from ketones catalyzed by Vf-TA
+## Predict the ee% for the asymmetric synthesis of amines from ketones catalyzed by *Vf*-TA
 This is a computational protocol to predict the enantioselectivity (ee%) of ω-transaminases using a combination of molecular docking and molecular dynamics simulations.
 The protocol has been tested in the ω-transaminase from *Vibrio fluvialis* (Vf-TA).

 ### Requirements